 It's the amount sugar left in a wine that qualifies it as a sweet, but there doesn't seem to be a hard and fast line that distinguishes dry from sweet.
 Wine Folly suggests that a wine with less than 10 grams of residual sugar is considered dry and anything over 35 grams of sugar is considered sweet.
 That area in between, from 11g to 34g, is what's called off-dry.

 Some wines that fall below the 10g of residual sugar line can taste sweet, though, and it's often because of their fruitiness.

 Have you ever heard someone describe a wine as "fruit forward"?
-Basically that means that a fruit flavor other than grape, is dominant when you first taste the wine.
+Basically that means a fruit flavor other than grape is dominant when you first taste the wine.
 It could be the black cherry flavor that you'll often taste in a merlot or the taste of blackberry in a zinfandel.
 Neither of those wines contain any fruit other than grapes, yet other fruit flavors come through, and the wines can be described as fruity.
-Most bottles of merlot and zinfandel are dry because they contains little residual sugar.
+Most bottles of merlot and zinfandel are dry because they contain little residual sugar.
 Other descriptors that are used for wines that can be confused with sweet are "jammy" or "juicy."